 Causes of Column Failure:

 Failure of the column can be caused by one or more factors.
-Some of the causes can be as follow:
+Some of the causes can be as follows:

-1. Excessive Load: One of the main reasons for column failure is the application of excessive loads on the column.
-When the load exceeds the column’s capacity, it can cause the column to buckle, crush, or fail in shear.
+Excessive Load: One of the main reasons for column failure is the application of excessive loads on the column.
+When the applied load exceeds the design load of the column, it can cause the column to buckle, crush, or fail in shear.

-6. Construction Errors: Errors made during the construction process such as incorrect alignment, poor welding, or improper placement of reinforcing bars can lead to column failure.
+Construction Errors: Construction errors usually occur when the construction work deviates from the structural design and drawing.
+Errors made during the construction process such as incorrect alignment, poor welding, or improper placement of reinforcing bars can lead to column failure.

-7. Foundation Failure: A weak or inadequate foundation can cause the column to settle, tilt or even collapse.
+Foundation Failure: A weak or inadequate foundation design can cause the column to settle, tilt or even collapse.

 Types of Column Failure: